arvigeus/AZ-204/Knowledge Check/App Service.md

 ---

-md: Deployment slots, diagnostic logs, perforing backups, apps in the same App Service plan: how they behave together?
+md: Deployment slots, diagnostic logs, performing backups, apps in the same App Service plan: How do they behave together?

 <!-- Run on the same VM instances -->